lawrennd/snippets/_physics/includes/quantum-reversibility-unitarity.md

 $$
 So ``noncommutative probability'' collapses to classical probability on the finite sample space $\Omega=\{1,\dots,d\}$.

+Structural note: the diagonal matrices form a \emph{maximal abelian subalgebra}—the only matrices that commute with all diagonal matrices are themselves diagonal.
+So restricting to commuting observables isn't just a convenience; it's the structural reason why classical probability sits inside quantum probability as a special case.}

 Now look at reversible transformations.
 If we want to stay inside the diagonal algebra, the allowed unitaries are permutations of the basis.
 Let $U_\pi$ be the permutation matrix for a bijection $\pi:\Omega\to\Omega$.
 Then conjugation gives
 $$